-Verizon 4G LTE going live in nine new markets today, expanding in five existing areasAlex Wagner - Deputy Managing Editor, News Desk
+Verizon 4G LTE going live in nine new markets today, expanding in five existing areasAlex Wagner - Editorial Director of News and Content

 In case you missed it earlier this week, Verizon announced today that it's flipping the 4G LTE switch in nine new markets and expanding the coverage in five existing areas.
 The newly-covered markets include Mobile and Montgomery, Ala.; Greater Fairfield and New Haven, Conn.; Gainesville, Pensacola, and Tallahassee, Fla.; Fayetteville-Lumberton, N.C.; and Bryan-College Station and Temple-Killeen, Texas.
 Meanwhile, the folks in Atlanta, Chicago, Denver, New Orleans, and Philadelphia can expect expanded LTE coverage in and around their hometowns.

 Verizon's latest 4G expansion brings its LTE coverage up to 55 markets total.
 That may not sound like much to some, but the good news is that Big Red will be spreading its 4G LTE love to quite a few more cities in the remainder of 2011.
 So, are any of you in one of the newly-covered Verizon LTE markets?
 Let us know below!

 Verizon Wireless Launches Nine New 4G LTE Markets Today And Expands 4G LTE Network In Five Major Cities